CANADA STOCKS-TSX futures indicate higher open

 ANALYST RESEARCH HIGHLIGHTS

-Linamar Corp : RBC raises price target to C$65 from C$59; rating "sector perform"
+Baytex Energy Corp : Barclays raises target to C$55 from C$53; rating overweight

-Precision Drilling Corp : Deutsche Bank cuts target price to C$11 from C$16; rating "buy"
+Canfor Corp : Raymond James cuts target price to C$35 from C$38

-Bank of Nova Scotia : CIBC cuts rating to "sector performer" from "sector outperformer"; price target to C$74 from C$80

 U.S. ECONOMIC DATA DUE ON WEDNESDAY